thekakamask/RealEstateManager/UPDATES.md

     - Improves performance, avoids crashes in offline mode, and removes dependency on the Geocoder service.

+### 🔹 **Update #36**

+  - 🎯 **Map-based dynamic filtering**
+    - GoogleMapScreen now supports advanced property filtering, synchronized with the filter system used in PropertiesListScreen.
+    - Filters (type, price range, surface range, status) are passed from HomeUiState to both list and map views.
+    - GoogleMapViewModel applies filters using PropertyRepository and updates the UI state accordingly.
+    - The GoogleMapUiState.Success state now includes isFiltered and activeFilters fields for better UI control.
+    - The map updates markers in real-time based on the selected filters, offering a consistent and unified UX.

+  - 🔄 **ViewModel state parity**
+    - The filtering logic is now fully shared between the list and map screens, ensuring consistency.
+    - Both screens react to the same PropertyFilters object and load filtered or full datasets accordingly.
+    - Code duplication has been reduced by centralizing filtering in the repository layer.

+  - 💡 **Idle UI state for GoogleMap**
+    - Introduced a new Idle state in googleMapUiState, enabling the map to reset its display when no data is available.
+    - Helps manage UX during state transitions (e.g., after filter reset or screen changes).

+  - 🖼️ **Improved static map generation and persistence**
+    - Fixed a critical issue where static maps generated during property creation in the StepScreen were always overwriting the same file.
+Each property now generates a static map image file using a unique name based on its ID, preventing any loss of data or map duplication.
+    - The StepScreen now correctly saves and persists static map files for each property independently, even when multiple properties are created or modified consecutively.
+This change ensures full compatibility with offline usage and improves reliability of map rendering across the app.

+  - 📄 **Added Property Details screen**
+    - The PropertyDetailsPage was Added and display complete view of the property, integrating a static map display at the bottom, agent information, associated POIs with icons, and dynamic image carousels.
+    - Static maps now appear seamlessly in the layout with full width and no border styling, offering a cleaner and more consistent visual integration.
+Conditional logic was added to handle null fields (like sale date), and visual separators (dividers) improve content readability.

 ## 🤝 **Contributions**
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request for new features or bug fixes✅🟩❌.